AhmedRady2024/NetworkMoviesApp/README.md

 4-Push to the branch (git push origin feature/your-feature-name).
 5-Create a new Pull Request.

-# Acknowledgements
-1-TMDB : for providing the movie data API.
-2-Kingfisher : for the image downloading and caching library.
-3-Combine for asynchronous event handling.
-4-AVKit for video playback.
-5-WebKit for displaying web content.

 ## Finally : this is a Demo Video for how application works..